XiaoMi/themis/readme.md

 ### run example code

+1. themis depends on hbase 0.94.11 with hadoop.version=2.0.0-alpha.
+We need download source code of hbase 0.94.11 and install in maven local repository by(in the directory of hbase 0.94.11):

+     mvn clean install -DskipTests -Dhadoop.profile=2.0

+2. install themis in maven local repository(in the directory of themis):

+     mvn clean install -DskipTests

-1. start a standalone HBase cluster and make sure themis-coprocessor is loaded as above steps.
+3. start a standalone HBase cluster(0.94.11 with hadoop.version=2.0.0-alpha) and make sure themis-coprocessor is loaded as above steps.

-2. run "org.apache.hadoop.hbase.themis.example.Example.java".
+4. run "org.apache.hadoop.hbase.themis.example.Example.java".
 If you use maven, come in the themis-client directory and run:

      mvn exec:java -Dexec.mainClass="org.apache.hadoop.hbase.themis.example.Example"